 Pintxos are similar to tapas, but not quite the same thing.
 They are unique to the Basque country so you won’t find them anywhere else.
 The most famous pintxo?
 The ‘gilda’ which consists of green olives, gherkins, pickled green chillies and anchovies stacked up together on a cocktail stick.
 Fun fact, it was named after Rita Hayworth’s character in the 1940’s film Gilda.

-I have passed through Bilbao three times in as many years, en route to San Sebastián or to the nearby Rioja region, only once entering the city to make a quick stop at the architectural marvel that is the Guggenheim Museum.
+I have passed through Bilbao three times in as many years, en route to San Sebastián or to the nearby Rioja region, only once entering the city to visit the architectural marvel that is the Guggenheim Museum.

-Aside from the museum, the city of Bilbao was completely new to me when I arrived in town for the World’s 50 Best Restaurants last month.
-I was attending the awards ceremony as a guest of one of the sponsors, Miele, together with selected journalists from UK, Europe and US.
+Aside from the museum, the city of Bilbao was completely new to me when I arrived in town for the World’s 50 Best Restaurants in June.
+I was attending the awards ceremony as a guest of one of the sponsors with other bloggers and journalists from UK, Europe and USA.

 You cannot (and should not) visit Bilbao without getting a taste of the pintxos.
 They are best eaten for a light snack around 6-8pm before a late dinner around 9-10pm.
 You would need to order too many pintxos, racking up a high bill in the process, to make it a full meal, so my tour guide tells me.